Case Study

 Reframing the Crête-Giffard Relationship

 The aggregate evidence reframes the relationship from patron-client to quasi-familial.
 The 1654 marriage at Giffard's manor was not chosen for convenience or prestige but for actual closeness.
-The 1666 fief sale was not arms-length seigneurial commerce but a transaction between families already woven together through five years of sacramental witnessing.
+The 1666 fief acquisition, though transacted with Guion and Collin rather than the Giffard family directly, occurred within a Beauport seigneurial circle already woven together through five years of sacramental witnessing — and was followed by Jean Crête's followed by Jean Crête's foi et hommage to the Giffard line as overseigneurs of the holding.
 The naming of the 1666 son Joseph — for the seigneur whose wife stood as godmother — is the documentary highwater mark of the bond.
+The seigneurial chain itself is now image-verified end to end: the 1666 act of faith and homage to Robert Giffard at the castle gate, the 1673 aveu et dénombrement to Joseph Giffard after his succession, and the 1673 surveyor's division of the parcels — three primary acts providing parallel-track documentary confirmation of what the baptism network already revealed.

 Three Censuses, Fifteen Years